-There are over numerous management plans and initiatives covering all or part of the Solent that address issues such as nature conservation, coastal defence and emergency planning.
+There are many management plans and initiatives covering all or part of the Solent that address issues such as nature conservation, coastal defence and emergency planning.
 They operate at a range of scales from the European level down to site specific.
 The main types of plans are detailed below; they are split into statutory and non-statutory plans.

 National Policy Statements (NPSs) are provided for by the Planning Act 2008.
 The Infrastructure Planning Commission (IPC), also created under that Act, will be required (subject to certain statutory exceptions) to determine planning cases in accordance with the relevant NPS, once it has been ratified after consultation.
 Under the present system, harbour developments are subject to harbour revision or empowerment orders under the Harbours Act 1964.
 In some cases additional planning consents under Town and Country Planning legislation, and/or the Transport and Works Act, are required in parallel.
 The new system will simplify applications by providing for these consents to be combined in one Development Consent Order.